Problem based learning is a technique of learning where the students learn about the subjects through conceptual problem solving mechanisms.

 These are used to emphasize the three basic goals:

-Development of domain specific skill.
+- Development of domain specific skills.

-Development of problem solving skill.
+- Development of problem solving skill.

-Interpretation of domain-specific knowledge
+- Interpretation of domain-specific knowledge

-2. Student centred PBL (SC PBL):
+2. Student centered PBL (SC PBL):

 SC PBL has the same factor as PS PBL, and it also adds one more factor; updating life-long skills.
-This factor is beneficial for people who have been teaching and practicing in a certain filed, for a really long time.
+This factor is beneficial for people who have been teaching and practicing in a certain filed, for a long time.

 3. Case-based PBL:

-Determine what type of solution is present, what should be used to solve the given scenario and focus and stress on that topic to study.
+Determine what type of solution present, what should use to solve the given scenario and focus and stress on that topic to study.

 How Does PBL Work?

-PBL is constituted of different phases, these are:
+PBL constitute of different phases, these are:

 Advantages of Problem Based Learning:

-1. PBL replaces the traditional lectures with assistive learning, facultative mentoring, discussions and on site experience.
+- PBL replaces the traditional lectures with assistive learning, facultative mentoring, discussions and on site experience.
 This promotes deep learning within the individual.
 Hence the students’ knowledge grows as more and more discussions are made.

 Disadvantages of Problem Based Learning:

-2. Not all teachers can be good advisors, for PBL they need dedicated, hardworking and trained facilitators.
+- Not all teachers can be good advisors, for PBL they need dedicated, hardworking and trained facilitators.
 Moreover, good PBL trainers are satisfying to work with and are self – motivational for the students and fellow teachers.

-Problem based learning is also an essential way of teaching because it prepares the students on how to be ready to face the outside world and how to be an effective and a valuable member of the society.
+Problem based learning is also an essential way of teaching because it prepares the students on how to be ready to face the outside world and how to be an effective and valuable member of society.
 This also encourages others – the public to also be a part of the experience.